luyandamncube/Libft/README.md

 Library compile using `make`

-`make` / `make all`    Compiles all source files into object code and then links to executable
+`make` / `make all`    Compiles all source files into object code and then links to library

 `make clean`           Removes `.o` files